A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Basic Logic of interactive Proofs (LiP)

-Kripke's law and the law of modal idempotency are discussed in Section~\ref{section:LogicalLaws}.
+Kripke's laws (K and GK) and the law of modal idempotency are discussed in Section~\ref{section:LogicalLaws}.
 The key to their validity is that LiP-agents are resource-unbounded (though are unable to guess) and act themselves as proof checkers (no need for LP's `$!$').
 Notice that regularity and epistemic antitonicity resemble each other in that both laws relate an implicational premise with an implicational conclusion about proof modalities, but while regularity relates the modality operands monotonically, epistemic antitonicity relates the proof parameters antitonically.
 Both laws are combined in the law of epistemic regularity.
-The law that nothing known can prove falsehood and the law of epistemic proof consistency, which both result through proof from epistemic truthfulness, might raise doubt about the consistency of LiP.
-If so, Corollary~\ref{corollary:Consistency} will dispel this doubt.
+The following remark flags an important observation. \begin{remark}[BHK- or \emph{realisability} interpretation of LiP-terms] The laws of proof conjunctions, proof disjunctions, and GK (implication) mean that the proof terms of LiP satisfy the construction interpretation of (propositional) Intuitionistic Logic (IL) given by Brower-Heyting-Kolmogorow (the so-called \emph{BHK-} or \emph{realisability} interpretation of IL) with the notable (but semantically inessential \cite[Page~552 and 553]{Fine:TruthMakerSemanticsIL}) difference that unordered (\cf Corollary~\ref{corollary:ProofEquality}) pairing suffices as constructor (no need for choice constructors for disjunction).
+(Also, recall that negation is definable in terms of implication and falsehood.) \end{remark}

+Given the classicality of our interactive proof terms, their constructiveness in the sense of BHK-realisability is a remarkable feature of them.
+Thus, BHK-realisability does not characterise IL, since not only IL satisfies it.